Aadamd/arcanium-cms/README.md

   A taxonomy used to group posts together.
 Categories can be nested inside of one another, for example "News > Technology".
 See the official [Payload Nested Docs Plugin](https://payloadcms.com/docs/beta/plugins/nested-docs) for more details.

-### Globals

-See the [Globals](https://payloadcms.com/docs/configuration/globals) docs for details on how to extend this functionality.

-- `Header`

-  The data required by the header on your front-end like nav links.

-- `Footer`

-  Same as above but for the footer of your site.

 ## Access control

 Basic access control is setup to limit access to various content based based on publishing status.